 For example, here’s our receipt from The Three Broomsticks at Universal Studios in Orlando, Florida.
 As you can see we purchased a bottle of water which cost $5.50, we then picked up a side of corn which cost $4.49 and finally a portion of Fish and Chips with wedge fries for $16.99.

 This brought our total to $26.98 before tax and $28.38 including tax for one meal, a side and a drink.
 In this case, we shared, however, in most situations this is a meal for one.

 Keep in mind that the prices are often inflated at Universal Studios in Hollywood and the tax is higher at 9.5% instead of Florida’s 6%.

 As such the amount you have to budget for a trip to Universal Studios in Hollywood is likely to be around 10% higher overall when compared to Universal Studios in Orlando.

 You can view the menu and associated costs for each restaurant at Universal Studios either online or by downloading the Universal Studios mobile application for your smartphone.

 Alternatively, most restaurants often have a board outside the restaurant and again at the counter detailing the different options and associated costs.

-While you are able to bring your own food and drinks into all Universal Studios parks (provided they meet the parks healthy and safety rules) in order to save money, this can ruin some of the experience.
+While you are able to bring your own food and drinks into all Universal Studios parks (provided they meet the theme parks’ healthy and safety rules) in order to save money, this can ruin some of the experience.